Full ingredients and allergens are available online but only serving size, calories and specified icons in dining hall.

 1. We provide access to ingredient information for made-to-order* items. *Made-to-order - Meals that are prepared on request and to your specification in the dining hall.
 Examples include a sandwich station, omelet station, burrito station, etc.

-Full ingredients and allergens online but only serving size, calories and specified icons in dining hall.
+Full ingredients and allergens available online but only serving size, calories and specified icons in dining hall

 2. We provide access to ingredient information for self-serve* items. *Self-serve - Meals that are served buffet-style in a dining hall.
 These are typically high risk for cross-contact and are best avoided by diners with food allergies.